-COMPUTER INFORMATION SYSTEMS, Certificate Program - 1312
+COMPUTER INFORMATION SYSTEMS, Certificate - 1312

 The Computer Information Systems certificate provides students with the essential knowledge and skills in computer software, hardware, and network communication needed for entry into the computer technology job market.
 Additionally, the certificate is appropriate for individuals, who are currently in the workforce and are interested in updating their technical skills.
-Students are able to focus their studies by choosing one of three options: Support Specialist, which concentrates on technical support with software, hardware, and security; Database Analyst, which emphasizes database management and administration, and; Business Intelligence Application Developer, which focuses on application development and data analysis in a business environment.
+Students are able to focus their studies by choosing one of three concentrations: Support Specialist, which concentrates on technical support with software, hardware, and security; Database Analyst, which emphasizes database management and administration, and; Business Intelligence Application Developer, which focuses on application development and data analysis in a business environment.
 Graduates of all options apply their cumulative knowledge and skills through a capstone experience, which results in the completion of an individual electronic portfolio.
-The complete program is available at the Harrisburg Campus by taking courses through Virtual Learning.
-The Support Specialist concentration can be completed at the Lancaster Campus by taking courses through Virtual Learning.
-In addition, the Database Analyst and the Business Intelligence Application Developer concentrations can be completed through Virtual Learning.
+The Support Specialist Concentration can be completed at the Harrisburg and Lancaster campuses by taking some courses through Virtual Learning.
+The Database Analyst Concentration can be completed at the Harrisburg Campus by taking some courses through Virtual Learning and may also be completed at the Harrisburg Campus by taking some courses through Virtual Learning and may also be completed at the Harrisburg Campus by taking some courses through Virtual Learning.